 Anini is one of the easiest beaches to walk on to and is typically so well protected, by the reef, and is shallow, which makes it an ideal beach for keikes.
 Snorkeling has improved over the years.
 You may also see wind surfers.

 Hideaway requires some effort to negotiate the stairs and path, but it is within a mile of our condo and offers a beautiful beach upon which to lie and contemplate the world.
 The snorkeling can be good, in the summer, and occasionally, a group of kayakers will pull up on the beach for a rest (as well as monk seals, which are protected by law).

-The 1 Hotel sits on the eastern edge of Hanalei Bay and is being remodeled.
+The 1 Hotel sits on the eastern edge of Hanalei Bay.
 We like this beach for multiple reasons.
 The views are magnificent.
 The water is typically calm and relatively shallow.
 Snorkeling is good as is beachcombing.

 Tunnels is excellent for snorkeling and laying on the beach and soaking in the awesome views.
 Finding it and parking can be a chore, so be sure to have your Guidebook.
 Or take the shuttle from Hanalei.

 Ha’ena Beach Park

 Ha’ena Beach Park has limited beach parking without a reservation requirement.
 There is a lifeguard and restrooms.
 It is across from the Manini-holo Dry Caves.

 This beach is where the main road ends going west, and the magnificent Na Pali coast begins.
 This beach has excellent snorkeling, views and beachcombing.
 It is also near the trail head of the Na Pali Coast hike (Kalalau Trail), which we strongly recommend, and which is discussed in the “Activities” section.
 Don’t miss this beach.
 Reservations are required, and you can reserve here.